Skip to content

 The 4-Day Pikey Peak Trek is accompanied by local teahouses, which offer basic yet comfortable lodging and traditional Nepalese meals.
 The family-run establishments provide a warm and welcoming atmosphere, where trekkers can share stories with fellow travelers and enjoy hearty dishes such as Dal Bhat (lentil soup with rice), Sherpa stew, and Tibetan bread.

 Sharing evenings with locals and learning about their lives in the mountains is an enriching experience that adds a personal touch to the trek.
-The simplicity and authenticity of life in the teahouses allow trekkers to step away from modern conveniences and embrace a more grounded and communal way of living.
+The simplicity and authenticity of life in the teahouses allow trekkers to step away from modern conveniences and embrace a more grounded communal way of living.

 Sunrise and Sunset: The Soul of the Trek